Taurasi DOCG - Cantine Lonardo

 Winemaking

-The grapes, harvested manually in the last days of October, are immediately transported to the cellar in 18 kg boxes and destemmed.
-The fermentation, grafted with native yeasts selected in the vineyard, takes place at a constant temperature of about 27°- 28° for 15 days.
-Maceration on the skins lasts from 15 to 60 days depending on the tank.
-Once the racking has taken place, the wine is stored in 5 hl and 15 hl oak barrels, none of which are first passage.
-The malolactic fermentation, which starts spontaneously, lasts about 13 days.
-The refinement lasts 30 months, of which at least 24 in wood.
-The wine is assembled in steel and bottled without the aid of filtration in July.
+The grapes, harvested by hand in late October, are immediately transported to the winery in 18-kg crates and destemmed.
+Fermentation, initiated with indigenous yeasts selected in the vineyard, takes place at a constant temperature of approximately 27°-28°C for 15 days.
+Maceration on the skins lasts 15 to 60 days, depending on the tank.
+After racking, the wine is aged in 5- and 15-hl oak barrels, none of which are new.
+Malolactic fermentation, which begins spontaneously, lasts approximately 13 days.
+Aged for 30 months, at least 24 of which in wood.
+The wine is blended in stainless steel and bottled without filtration in July.

 Tasting

-Wine with an intense ruby red color, it appears quite consistent.
-On the nose it is rich and persistent with hints of crunchy red fruit, floral elements, hints of graphite, with a light spiciness.
-On the palate it appears warm, with soft tannins and well blended into the body of the wine, without excessive drying, the freshness gives the wine vivacity and guarantees its longevity.
-It recalls aromatic and balsamic herbs in the aftertaste.
+A wine with an intense ruby red color, it appears quite consistent.
+The nose is rich and persistent with notes of crisp red fruit, floral elements, and hints of graphite, with a light spice.
+The palate is warm, with soft tannins that blend well into the body of the wine, without being overly dry.
+Its freshness gives the wine liveliness and ensures its longevity.
+The aftertaste recalls aromatic and balsamic herbs.

 Pairings